Grief: Birds

 Some birds seem to lack the perception of grief or quickly accept it; mallard hens, although shocked for a moment when losing one of their young to a predator, will soon return to doing what they were doing before the predator attacked.
 However, some other waterbirds, such as mute swans are known to grieve for the loss of a partner or cygnet, and are known to engage in pining for days, weeks or even months at a time.
 Other species of swans such as the black swan have also been observed mourning the loss of a close relative.

-Monogamous animals

-Another form of grief in animals is when an individual loses its mate; this can be especially brutal when the species is monogamous.
-So when a pair bonding species, such as a black-backed jackal, loses its mate it can be very difficult for it to detach itself from its dead mate.